‘Smoking Kills’ Lost And Forgotten In This Vape Drama

 In a moment of perfect conflation, President Trump fused together two different vaping “crises” at once when he delivered remarks in the Oval Office in mid-September.
 At the time, the Trump Administration was preparing legislation to effectively outlaw flavored vape cartridges under the auspices that fruity flavors appeal to teen and adolescent users.
 But during the talk, Trump talked about people dying from vapes.

 People are not dying from e-cigarette vape products.
 Using FDA-approved vaping products does not lead to death.
 Smoking kills.
 Drunk driving kills.
 Vaping illegal products might kill but there’s no evidence suggesting that approved ones do.

 So why is the federal government going after a problem that has so far affected less than one thousand Americans?
 Most of whom became injured through illicit products that the government can’t regulate anyway.

 Smoking Kills But Cannabis Makes An Easy Target

 The government wants a victory.
-A presidential election is on the horizon and the news media has been going gaga over a new epidemic that might ensnare the country’s children.
+After all, a presidential election is on the horizon.
+So the news media has been going gaga over a new epidemic that might ensnare the country’s children.
 There are shades of “Reefer Madness” here.
 And, best of all, there’s no definitive science.
 It’s tailor-made for a political action.